NC STATE UNIVERSITY – Raleigh, NC

-Kyle Spencer has been selected to lead the NC State men’s tennis program, Director of Ath-letics Debbie Yow announced on June 14, 2017.
-Spencer, a former Olympian and All-American, comes to the Wolfpack after spending more than four seasons as an assistant coach at South-ern Methodist University (SMU), while also having previous ACC head coaching experience at Maryland.
+Kyle Spencer was named head coach of the NC State men’s tennis program in June of 2017.
+Spencer, a former Olympian and All-American, came to the Wolfpack after spending more than four seasons as an assistant coach at Southern Methodist University (SMU), while also having previous ACC head coaching experience at Maryland.

 ASSISTANT MEN’S TENNIS COACH